[the author gazing at Île Ste.-Croix from the Maine shore, 30 July 2014]

 Enjoy.

-After two years of effort (2016-18), I have "finished" the agnatic (father-descended) outlines in "The Acadians of Louisiana: A Synthesis" for all of the Acadian families from their first days in French Acadia and British Nova Scotia (Book Three) through their time in Louisiana up to 1870 (Book Ten).
-I have also "finished" the family histories in Book Six, entitled "The Great Upheaval," which details the plight of these families from 1755 to their arrival in Louisiana.
-I am concentrating now (and have been since 2018) on corrections and additions to the Acadian family lines in Book Ten, especially the daughters and their husbands' families (what I call the allied families, who, with the Louisiana Acadians, helped create the Cajun culture).
-I'm in the late 1860s in Book Ten, which is so large it requires four separate web pages.
-After over a decade of effort on the "Synthesis," most of the "books" devoted to the history of the Acadians in Acadie and Louisiana--One, Two, Four, Six, Seven, and Eight--are largely done.
-Book Three, which is genealogical, will not be near complete until Stephen A. White publishes his long-awaited Dictionnaire Généalogique Familles Acadiennes (DGFA)-2, which takes Acadian families from the 1710s into the 1780s.
-Books Five, Nine, and Twelve here, historical in nature, and Book Eleven, another genealogical effort, are only begun.
-Enjoy, but remember--this is still a work in progress.
+I have "finished" the agnatic (father-descended) outlines in "The Acadians of Louisiana: A Synthesis" for all of the Acadian families from their first days in French Acadia and British Nova Scotia (Book Three) through their time in Louisiana up to 1870 (Book Ten).
+I have also "finished" the family histories in Book Six, entitled "The Acadian Immigrants of Louisiana," which details the plight of these families from 1755 to their arrival in Louisiana.
+More recently, I have focused on corrections and additions to the Acadian family lines in Book Ten, especially the daughters and their husbands' families (what I call the allied families, who, with the Louisiana Acadians, helped create the Cajun culture).
+Book Ten, in fact, has become so voluminous it requires four separate web pages to hold all the data.
+After over a decade and a half of effort on the "Synthesis," most of the "books" devoted to the history of the Acadians in Acadie and Louisiana--One, Two, Four, Six, Seven, and Eight--are largely done.
+Book Three will not be satisfactorily completed until Stephen A. White publishes his long-awaited Dictionnaire Généalogique Familles Acadiennes (DGFA)-2, which takes Acadian marriages and the resulting families, from the 1710s into the 1780s.
+Books Five, Nine, and Twelve of the Synthesis, historical in nature, and Book Eleven, another genealogical effort, are only begun.
+I am currently throwing myself into Book Five, "The Great Upheaval."
+Enjoy what you find here, and use it to your heart's content, but please remember--this is still a work in progress.

 sac